 Artificial intelligence is everywhere; it powers almost everything in our modern lives – it can make life simpler and safer in many ways, but it also has the power to do harm and produce biased information.
-From personalised recommendations on streaming platforms to smart home devices and voice assistants that automate household tasks, AI is designed to streamline our lives.
-AI algorithms in healthcare settings already assist with diagnosing diseases and predicting patient outcomes, and AI-powered vehicles aim to improve road safety and travel efficiency.
+From personalised recommendations on streaming platforms to AI algorithms diagnosing diseases and predicting patient outcomes, AI is designed to streamline our lives.

 The potential for harm affects everyone - even if you don't use AI yourself.
-Recent years have seen an exponential rise in the spread of misinformation through AI-generated content that goes viral on social media - can you think of a recent example?
+Recent years have seen an exponential rise in the spread of misinformation through AI-generated content that goes viral on social media.
 Deepfakes, AI-generated news articles and doctored images can be used to deceive and manipulate public opinion, undermining trust in media and institutions.
 Additionally, the reliance on AI for critical decision-making processes, without proper oversight and accountability, can lead to errors with severe consequences.

 Although you are not asked to provide written documentation about or references for tools you use in your personal study, transparency is still relevant to using AI for personal study.
-It is a combination of being honest with yourself about how you use AI (are you treating it like a tool or like a shortcut?) and talking to your course leader or personal tutor honestly about AI so that they can provide you with support and guidance that ensures you are using these tools in ways that are productive and helping you reach your learning outcomes rather than replacing your learning.
+It is a combination of being honest with yourself about how you use AI (are you treating it like a tool or like a shortcut?) and talking to your course leader, research supervisor, or personal tutor honestly about AI so that they can provide you with support and guidance that ensures you are using these tools in ways that are productive and helping you reach your learning outcomes rather than replacing your development of critical, reflective, and analytical skills.

 For example, using AI to create flashcards from lecture slides and asking ChatGPT to act as a study coach can be really effective interventions for developing your academic language skills, breaking complex content down to manageable pieces of information, and retaining information better - but if the AI-generated flashcards contain errors you might be reinforcing the retention of incorrect information, or if you enter personal or sensitive information to ChatGPT to help you manage your time, do you know who has access to that information, how it will be used in the future, and how long it is retained for?
 Your personal tutor might be able to suggest tools that have rigorous privacy policies or templates that allow you to retain control of your information.